 MPA Staff have been updating our list of Who Does What and updated list was emailed around today.

-Staff Updates:
+Director Updates:

 Mike was asked some questions at the last meeting that he found answers to.
 Northwest Commission on Colleges and Universities Substantive Change Policy